 Why should I give after I graduate?
 Because you want to show your Binghamton pride.
 Because you loved Binghamton and you want others to love it too.
 Because you can designate exactly where you want your gift to go to create an impact in the area you feel most passionate about.

-I've heard about the Class of 2017 School Challenge.
+Have you heard about the Class of 2018 School Challenge.
 What is it?

-For the first time ever, we’re having a school challenge to see what school has the most #bingpride.
-We want to know:
+We're having a school challenge again this year to see what school has the most #bingpride.
+The winners will be:

-- Which school can get the highest senior class participation?
+- The school with the highest senior class participation

-- Which school has the most improvement over last year’s percentage participation?
+- The school that improves the most over last year’s percentage participation

 How can I tell what the standings are?